 Written by Mike Pearlstein, CISSP, CEO of Fusion Computing Limited.
 Helping Canadian businesses build and manage secure IT infrastructure since 2012 across Toronto, Hamilton, and Metro Vancouver.

 Canadian law firms sit between two pressures.
 Clients expect AI-accelerated turnaround.
 Law societies expect the same standard of competence, confidentiality, and supervision that has always governed legal practice.
-The firms that pull this off in 2026 treat AI as a regulated tool inside a privilege envelope, not as a productivity app.
+The firms that pull this off in 2026 treat AI as a regulated tool operating within a privilege envelope, and govern it accordingly.

 Key takeaways

-• AI for law firms in Canada is permitted, but Law Society competence, confidentiality, and supervision rules govern every deployment.
+- AI for law firms in Canada is permitted, and LSO Rules 3.1-2, 3.3-1 and 6.1-1 govern every deployment.
+The LSO has published no separate AI rule.

-• Microsoft 365 Copilot inside the firm tenant, governed by Purview and Entra ID, is the privilege-safe core most Canadian firms should start with.
+- Microsoft 365 Copilot within the firm tenant, governed by Purview and Entra ID, is the privilege-safe core most Canadian firms should start with.

 Why Canadian law firms need a structured AI policy in 2026

-Generative AI is already inside most firms, whether the partnership authorized it or not.
-Articling students paste case summaries into consumer chatbots.
-Associates run draft clauses through free tools.
-Without a written policy, a firm cannot evidence supervision, cannot prove competence, and cannot defend privilege if a client asks how a matter was handled.
+Generative AI is already loose in most Ontario firms, whether the partnership authorized it or not.
+In my shadow-AI audits, articling students paste case summaries into consumer chatbots and associates run draft clauses through free tools.
+Without a written policy a firm cannot evidence supervision under Rule 6.1-1, and it cannot show a client how a matter was actually handled.

-A structured policy does three things.
+A structured policy does 3 things.
 It tells lawyers and staff which tools are approved for which data.
-It documents the supervisory framework partners need under existing rules of professional conduct.
-It gives the firm a defensible answer when a client, insurer, or regulator asks how the firm governs AI use.
+It documents the supervisory framework partners need under LSO Rule 6.1-1.
+It gives the firm a defensible answer when a client or an insurer asks how the firm governs AI use.

-Start here: book a privilege-safe AI assessment that maps current shadow AI use, tenant readiness, and supervision gaps in one engagement.
+Start where I start: book a privilege-safe AI assessment that maps current shadow AI use against tenant readiness and supervision gaps, run by my CISSP-led team at a Microsoft Solutions Partner.

 Solicitor-client privilege and AI: where the line sits

-Privilege protects communications between a lawyer and a client made for the purpose of legal advice.
-Privilege survives only as long as confidentiality is preserved.
-Once privileged content is disclosed to a third party in a way that breaks confidentiality, privilege can be lost on that document and on the broader communication chain.
+Privilege protects lawyer-client communications made for the purpose of legal advice, and Canadian courts treat it as surviving only as long as confidentiality does.
+Once privileged content reaches a third party in a way that breaks confidentiality, privilege can be lost on that document and on the broader chain.
+LSO Rule 3.3-1 is the obligation that keeps it alive.

 The line for AI is straightforward.
-A tool that processes client data inside the firm’s own tenant, under a contract that prohibits training and disclosure, sits inside the privilege envelope.
-A consumer tool that processes client data on third-party infrastructure, under terms that allow training or unspecified retention, sits outside the envelope.
+A tool that processes client data within the firm’s own Microsoft 365 tenant, under a contract that prohibits training and disclosure, sits in the privilege envelope.
+A consumer tool such as free-tier ChatGPT processes client data on third-party infrastructure under terms that allow training or unspecified retention, so it sits outside.
 Most consumer AI products fall on the wrong side of that line for client matter content.

 Law Society of Ontario / FLSC technology competence guidance